-Checking for the security certification of SE chips by security auditors is a valuable assurance that these chips meet the strict standards to repel backdoor attacks.
-Certification of hardware wallets involve passing numerous assessment categories including firewall, identification and embedded software.
+Security certification of SE chips by security auditors is a valuable assurance that these chips meet the strict standards to repel backdoor attacks.
+Certification of hardware wallets involve numerous assessment categories including firewall, identification and embedded software.

-The Ledger Nano S and Ledger Nano X are the only wallets, at the time of writing this, that have received CSPN certification by France's ANSSI Cybersecurity agency.
+The Ledger Nano S and Ledger Nano X are the only wallets that have received the CSPN certification by France's ANSSI Cybersecurity agency.

 The other critical security aspect is the operating system.
 Other hardware wallet providers may have operating systems that are not tailored for protecting crypto assets.
-These get further compromised with the introduction of intuitive interfaces and Bluetooth.
+These wallets are further compromised with the introduction of intuitive interfaces and Bluetooth.

-Finally, Root of Trust verification in the operating system check whether the Ledger device and software is genuine.
-This is done every time a Ledger Nano S or Nano X is turned on - an important validation process.
+Finally, Root of Trust verification embedded in the operating system check whether the Ledger device and software is genuine.
+This is done every time a Ledger Nano S, Ledger Nano S Plus or Ledger Nano X is turned on - an important validation process.
 Device integrity is checked against a referencing validation from the provider.

 Shop Ledger Nano X, Ledger Nano S Plus or Ledger Nano S hardware wallets